racheladaw/habit-tracker-rails-app/spec.md

   - Category must have a name and name must be unique

 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
-  - Category has a method popular_habits_in_category that uses another class level method for Habit called popular_habits and uses .select
+  - Category has a method popular_habits_in_category that uses another class level method for Habit called popular_habits and uses .select.
+These are displayed on the category show page.
   - Habit has a method popular_habits that uses .select to find habits with greater than or equal to 5 users
+  - Category has a scope method called alphabetize and this is used to show the categories in alphabetical order on the index page.

 - [x] Include signup (how e.g. Devise)
   - Sign up using bcrypt and has secure password macro